The service description files for Dinit each describe a

 the regular control socket is not available yet.

-Using this option has security implications!
-The service which
+- Using this option has security implications!
+The service which receives

-receives the control socket must close it before launching any untrusted
+the control socket must close it before launching any untrusted processes.

-processes.
-You should not use this option unless the service is designed
+You should not use this option unless the service is designed to receive a

 - start-interruptible

-- This service can have its startup interrupted (cancelled) if it becomes
+- Indicates that this service can have its startup interrupted (cancelled),

 - skippable